iWinston/typeorm-plus/docs/connection.md

 ```

 You can specify any other options from `ConnectionOptions`.
+For more information about connection options see [ConnectionOptions](./connection-options.md) documentation.

 If you want to create multiple connections then simply create multiple connections in a single array: